The Pre-PA Advisor Series

 PRE-PA QUESTION: Do you have any advice on preparing for the GRE?
 Any good resources?

 Admissions response: I studied for the GRE over the summer with a GRE review book that I borrowed from a friend.
-The best study tips for the GRE is to work on your weaknesses the most, time yourself and answer as many practice questions as you can!
+The best study tips for the GRE are to work on your weaknesses the most, time yourself and answer as many practice questions as you can!
 We also recommend Magoosh GRE Prep - Butler University

 Admissions response: The initial academic evaluation is GPA and GRE.
 The research experience would be looked at as secondary. - Butler University